potcoin-repos/electrum-pot-server/HOWTO.md

 time, running as the 'potcoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 5.
-Install Electrum dependencies
+Install Electrum-Potcoin server dependencies

-Electrum POT server depends on various standard Python libraries.
+Electrum Potcoin server depends on various standard Python libraries.
 These will be already installed on your distribution, or can be installed with your package manager.
 Electrum also depends on two Python libraries which we will need to install "by hand": `JSONRPClib`.